AreyanR/BattleBoards/README.md

 ## Game Overview

-This is the first game I have ever created.
-It's a mini-game played on a terminal built with Python.
-Long story short, it is a blend of chess and Pokémon-style battles.

 In BoardBattles, the objective is to eliminate the opponent's king through strategic gameplay and successful piece captures.
 Players take turns moving their pieces on the board, and when one piece captures an opponent's piece, a combat sequence begins.

 Each chess piece has its own health and attack power.
 The player who initiates the capture attack goes first in the combat phase.
 Players can choose from their piece's available attacks, taking turns attacking each other's pieces.